bcgov/aps-infra-platform/documentation/how-to/sdx-subsystems.md

 - Register a subsystem
 - Assign your subsystem to a runtime group
-- Register a service
-- View API service catalog
 - Subsystem management
-  - Delete a service
   - Delete a subsystem

 ## Prerequisites